-10National Land Policy, chapter 4.3
+&lt;sup>10National Land Policy, chapter 4.3

-ii) Economic gain and self-interests beyond the "security of tenure" argument as the dominant argument for Much conversion through freehold land registration is stated to be improving security of tenure, this paper argues that there are other invisible interests by different categories of the stakeholders.
-The key implementers of the NLP - the donors, government, NGOs and educated elites have vested interests in pushing for conversion of customary land from family-communal land to individualised land because it makes land easy to sell in a market and is also a manner through which educated elites alienate land from their families and communities when they register the land as individual freehold land.
-Through community dialogues during LEMU's Communal Land Association work in Karamoja for example, communities complained about their leaders (educated elites) who had "stolen" their land by registering it as their own individual land and fenced it off yet these are communal grazing territories on which rural pastoral communities depend for cattle keeping which their major source of livelihood12.
+&lt;sup>11Archie Mafeje (2003) "The Agrarian question, access to land, and peasant responses in the sub-Saharan Africa".
+Civil Society and Social Movements programme, Paper number 6.
+Geneva.
+United nations Research Insitute for Social Development individual freehold land.
+Through community dialogues during LEMU's Communal Land Association work in Karamoja for example, communities complained about their leaders (educated elites) who had "stolen" their land by registering it as their own individual land and fenced it off yet these are communal grazing territories on which rural pastoral communities depend for cattle keeping which their major source of livelihood.
 Besides the individual self-gain interests citied above, other actors (both state and non-state) also have other interests, which are more economic in nature and does not necessarily construe as "security of tenure".